 Once you’ve found a place to live, it’s time to start packing.

 If you’re moving by yourself, you’ll have to pack everything up on your own.
 Start by making a list of everything you need to pack.
 Then, start packing one room at a time.
 Be sure to label all of your boxes, so you know where everything is when you arrive at your new home.
+You can also use convenient storage units to make sure your most valuable possessions are safe while you figure out the logistics of your move.

 Next, you’ll need to arrange transportation.